Danka Kovinić: 2021: WTA 500 final

-2022: Historic Grand Slam third round
+2022: Historic major third round

 In January, she started her Australian tour at the Melbourne Summer Set with a straight-sets win in qualifying against Alexandra Osborne, before withdrawing due to injury in the next round.
 At Adelaide, she lost in the first round to Maddison Inglis, in three sets.

-At the Australian Open, she won in the first round against Jang Su-jeong, before she defeated reigning US Open champion Emma Raducanu in three sets to reach the third round, her best result at a Grand Slam.
+At the Australian Open, she won in the first round against Jang Su-jeong, before she defeated reigning US Open champion Emma Raducanu in three sets to reach the third round, her best result at a Grand Slam championship.
 In the next round, she was defeated by the former world No. 1, Simona Halep.
 With this result, she became the first player from Montenegro to reach the third round of a Grand Slam championship.

 In Indian Wells, Kovinić beat Jil Teichmann in the first round, while in the second round she had a surprising top-10 win over seventh seed Karolína Plíšková, before losing to Ludmilla Samsonova in the third round.

 At Roland Garros, she avenged her loss in Indian Wells and beat 25th seed Ludmilla Samsonova in the first round.
-She managed to beat Anna Karolína Schmiedlová in straight sets, before losing to top seed and world No. 1, Iga Swiatek, in the third round.
+She managed to beat Anna Karolína Schmiedlová in straight sets, before losing to top seed and world No. 1, Iga Świątek, in the third round.

 Kovinić was supposed to play at Wimbledon against Sonay Kartal in the first round, but was forced to withdraw at the very last moment, due to low back problems.

-Kovinić lost in the first round of the US Open (the last professional tournament of Serena's career) to Serena Williams.
+Kovinić lost in the first round of the US Open to Serena Williams, who was playing in the last professional tournament of her career.

 In October, she reached semifinals of the Emilia-Romagna Open by beating Océane Dodin, Jasmine Paolini and Sloane Stephens.
 However, she lost her semifinal match to top seed Maria Sakkari.

-2023: Semifinals of ASB Classic
+2023: Semifinals of Auckland Open, hiatus

-In January, Kovinic reached the semifinals of ASB Classic by beating Nao Hibino in straight sets in the first round.
-In the round of 16, she beat Lauren Davis in three sets, while in the quarterfinals she managed to beat Viktória Kužmová in straight sets.
-In the semifinals she lost to the number one seed Coco Gauff.
+In January, Kovinić reached the semifinals of the Auckland Open, after beating Nao Hibino in straight sets in the first round.
+In the round of 16, she defeated Lauren Davis in three sets, while in the quarterfinals she managed to beat Viktória Kužmová in straight sets.
+In her semifinal match, she lost to the top seed Coco Gauff.

+2024: Paris Olympics and injury problems

+In June, Kovinić was granted a universality place into the Paris Olympics to represent Montenegro.
+She was chosen as one of the flag-bearers for the team at the opening ceremony.
+However, she was beaten in the first round by Greece's Maria Sakkari She subsequently played just six more matches throughout the rest of the year due to injury.

+2025: Australian Open second round

+Kovinić entered the Australian Open using her protected ranking and defeated Lulu Sun to reach the second round, where she lost to 32nd seed Dayana Yastremska.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Indian Wells Open.
+Current through the 2023 Guadalajara Open.